DFE-Digital/support-for-early-career-teachers-static/content/ucl/year-1-enabling-pupil-learning.md

 caption: "Year 1"
 ---

-In this module you’ll focus on how you set up your classroom as a learning environment.
+In this module you'll focus on how you set up your classroom as a learning environment.

-You’ll be able to reflect on the different ways you can influence your environment, and learn practical strategies that keep pupils safe, motivated and focused on learning.
+You'll be able to reflect on the different ways you can influence your environment, and learn practical strategies that keep pupils safe, motivated and focused on learning.

 ## Week 1: module audit